ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 In this specification, the semantics of a JSONPath query are defined in terms of a *processing model*.
-That model is not prescriptive of the internal workings of an implementation:  Implementations may wish (or need) to design a different process that yields results that conform to the model.
+That model is not prescriptive of the internal workings of an implementation:  Implementations may wish (or need) to design a different process that yields results that are consistent with this model.

 In the processing model,
 a valid query is executed against a value, the *argument*, and